Policies

 responsible and critical engagement with generative artificial intelligence (GAI)

-tools such as ChatGPT, DALL·E, Midjourney, Claude and Bard.
+tools such as ChatGPT, Gemini, DALL·E, Midjourney, Claude, and Bard.
 The use of GAI or AI

-powered tools is restricted and is allowed only when assignments specificall allow or require the use of such tools.
+powered tools is restricted and is allowed only when assignments specifically allow or require the use of such tools.
 Any use of AI powered tools in this course must follow the

 CS110 policy on using GAI.